Facebook Instagram Pinterest

 See that teeny tiny car on the left?
 On their way to some fantastic views!

-Plus, there are some amazing viewpoints that are just a short drive away from Hobas, one of the main campsites in Fish River Canyon.
+Plus, there are some amazing other places to visit in Namibia that are just a short drive away from Hobas, one of the main campsites in Fish River Canyon.
 I detail all of them in my Fish River Canyon Guide.

 Fish River Canyon in Namibia